Øredev 2011 in the rear-view mirror – Part 2

 This talk was quite interesting, since Phil discussed a lot of aspects of mobile browsing and how ASP.NET MVC4 can help you out.

-Adaptive rendering will be added to the default web application template.
-This will cause the page to automatically render differently based on the screen size.
-To see it in action, visit Zurb Foundation.
+Adaptive Rendering will be added to the default web application template.
+It will cause web applications to automatically render differently based on the target screen size.

 Another new feature is that you can create device-specific variations of the same view.
-For instance, Index.cshtml is the default view and Index.iphone.cshtml is the variation that you’ll see when viewing the page on an iPhone.
-Custom modes can be registered in global.asax, which means that you are free to tailor your own set of custom views.
+For instance, Index.cshtml is the default view and Index.iphone.cshtml is a variation that you get when you view the page on an iPhone.
+Custom modes can be added to global.asax.

 Phil also demonstrated using iBBDemo2 for simulating an iPhone when browsing the web.
 Quite handy if you want to easily be able to try out your custom views.